joshuadeacon2005-code/CustomerPulseCRM/replit.md

 The application uses a React and TypeScript frontend, an Express.js and TypeScript backend, and a PostgreSQL database.

 **UI/UX Decisions:**
-- **Theme & Branding**: Dark mode primary with an orange and teal color scheme.
+- **Theme & Branding**: Light mode primary (dark mode available via toggle) with an orange and teal color scheme.
 Inter font for typography.
 - **Components**: Professional design utilizing Shadcn UI, Tailwind CSS, and Radix UI primitives for subtle interactions and smooth transitions.
 - **Information Flow**: Role-based navigation and data filtering ensure users see only relevant information.
 - **Dashboards**: Analytics and Admin dashboards offer comprehensive overviews, team structure visualization, and role-specific performance metrics.